BerniHiros/BernieHirosIT1025/Lab7/readme.md

 ## Executive Summary
 In this Lab we continued practice with files/folders and adding zip compression.
-Further we explores Object Oriented Concepts and thier classifications.
+Further we explored Object Oriented Concepts and thier classifications.
 Using Python we uploasded a file on object oriented programming.

 ### File Compression